ym001/distancia/docs/RussellRao.rst

 **Reference**:

-Russell, D. A., & Rao, W. A. (1976). *A Simple Metric for Binary Vectors*.
+..Russell, D. A., & Rao, W. A. (1976). *A Simple Metric for Binary Vectors*.
 IEEE Transactions on Systems, Man, and Cybernetics, SMC-6(3), 229-234.

 This paper describes the Russell-Rao distance and its applications in various domains, including pattern recognition and binary data analysis.